tramitit/guides/en/romania/car_registration.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn how to register your vehicle in Romania, required documents like proof of ownership, insurance, and inspection.
-Find providers and details.
+description: Learn how to register your vehicle in Romania.
+Follow the steps, submit the required documents, and get your registration certificate and license plates.
 draft: false
-meta_title: 'Car Registration in Romania: Process, Documents, Providers'
+meta_title: 'Car Registration in Romania: Mandatory Process and Requirements'
-title: 'Car Registration in Romania: Process, Documents, Providers'
+title: 'Car Registration in Romania: Mandatory Process and Requirements'
 translationKey: romania-car_registration
 ---

 ## Description
 ### What is it?